Pain Clinic Offers One Stop Shop for Pain

-These patients often end up on opioids – a narcotic that is effective at providing short-term pain relief, but has not been shown to relieve non-malignant pain on a long-term basis or to help patients become functional again, says Madhuri Are, MD, a pain specialist at Pain Clinic at The Nebraska Medical Center.
+These patients often end up on opioids – a narcotic that is effective at providing short-term pain relief, but has not been shown to relieve non-malignant pain on a long-term basis or to help patients become functional again, says Madhuri Are, MD, a pain specialist at Pain Clinic at Nebraska Medicine.

 The Pain Clinic is one of the most comprehensive clinics in the country with a group of highly skilled doctors who bring a wealth of knowledge and experience to treating pain.
 The pain team uses a comprehensive approach to pain management that attacks pain from many fronts and uses some of the most cutting edge medical and surgical techniques and therapies.

 Providing pain relief to patients through minimally invasive and invasive procedures is an area of specialization provided by Dr. Are, board certified in physical medicine and rehabilitation and in pain medicine.
-She practiced pain medicine for six years at MDAnderson before coming to the The Nebraska Medical Center.
-Dr. Are says she was attracted to The Nebraska Medical Center because of the depth of its pain program.
+She practiced pain medicine for six years at MDAnderson before coming to the Nebraska Medicine.
+Dr. Are says she was attracted to Nebraska Medicine because of the depth of its pain program.